ameseee/kwk-curriculum-site/web-app/lessons/html-intermediate/index.md

 </div>

 In the Try It above, you used a `body` element for the first time.
 You'll be seeing this more and more.

+## Required Tags

+Every HTML document has one `head` element and one `body` element.
+The `head` holds a lot of information about the site that the user won't see in the browser.
+The `body` wraps everything that the user does see in the browser.
+When we work in CodePen, we don't _have_ to use the `body` element, but it's good to know that it exists because we'll be seeing it later.